Ferns & Focus

 Contains saponins which are toxic to cats and dogs if ingested.
 Symptoms include vomiting (sometimes with blood), drooling, dilated pupils, and depression.

-Watering Allow the top 50-75% of the soil to dry out completely before watering.
+Let the top 50-75% of the soil dry before watering.
+Soak until water drains out, then empty the saucer.
 Overwatering is the most common cause of root rot.
-When watering, saturate the soil until water drains out the bottom, then discard any excess in the saucer.

 In-Depth Care & Growth